codebreak/codebreak.github.com/source/_posts/2012-07-11-firefox-vs-chromedriver.markdown

 	Capybara.javascript_driver = :chrome

 Then in all my Cucumber feature files, I added the tag @javascript:
-	@javascript
-	Feature: Logging into the application

-	Scenario:
-		Given I am logged in successfully
-		Then I can use the app

 ### Re-run Cucumber Feature Files